 Care and Maintenance

-The care of terracotta tiles depends on their type and surface.
-Handmade varieties are more porous and therefore require more attention during installation, as well as regular sealing or wax treatment.
-This prevents moisture absorption and staining while preserving their shine and natural appearance.
-Learn more in our guide [Protection for Generations].
+There are also clear differences in maintenance between handcrafted and industrial terracotta tiles.
+The care required depends on the tile type and surface finish.
+Handcrafted variants are more porous and therefore require greater attention during installation, as well as regular impregnation or wax treatment.
+This helps prevent moisture absorption and staining while preserving the surface’s sheen and natural appearance.
+For more information, see our guide: Protection for Generations.

 Industrial tiles are easier to maintain, as they are often factory-sealed.
 Their surface is more resistant to moisture and dirt — particularly advantageous in high-traffic areas.
 However, this convenience usually comes at the expense of authenticity.